-Intercompany balances and transactions have been eliminated in our unaudited interim condensed consolidated financial statements for Q1 2020.
+Intercompany balances and transactions have been eliminated in our unaudited interim condensed consolidated financial statements for the three and six months ended June 30, 2020 and 2019.

-During Q1 2020 and Q1 2019, we entered into transactions with related parties that were incurred in the normal course of business.
+During YTD 2020 and YTD 2019, we entered into transactions with related parties that were incurred in the normal course of business.
 Our policy is to conduct all transactions and settle all balances with related parties at market terms and conditions.
 All outstanding balances with these related parties are measured at amortized cost and are to be settled in cash within two months of the reporting date.
 None of the balances are secured.
 No expense has been recognized in the current year or prior year for bad or doubtful debts in respect of amounts owed by related parties.